OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ### Mozilla Observatory

-The [Mozilla Observatory](https://observatory.mozilla.org/) is an online tool that you can check your website's header status.
+The [Mozilla Observatory](https://observatory.mozilla.org/) is an online tool which helps you to check your website's header status.

 ### SmartScanner